georgio-sd/aws-articles/ECR-Lifecycle.md

 To accomplish this we need to use the declarative nature of policy rules and their priorities.

 ### Resolution:
 Since ECR lifecycle policies have only one available action - `expire`, you can achieve the goal by creating a few rules.
-The first two rules with high priority will expire images with tags `prod` or `dev` after a long period of time (let's say 30 years).
-The last rule with low priority will expire all other images in 60 days.
+The first two rules with a high priority will expire images with tags `prod` or `dev` after a long period of time (for example in 30 years).
+The last rule with a low priority will expire all other images in 60 days.

-For example:
 ```
 {
     "rules": [